IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What does a web developer do when they’re bored?
-They scroll endlessly through code._
+> _What do you call a slow-running program?
+A 'lag' function._

 <!--ENDS_HERE_QUOTE_CARD-->